tkeliris/tkeliris.github.io/README.md

 - [Lanyon](http://lanyon.getpoole.com/) theme
 - Smashing Magazine: [Build A Blog With Jekyll And GitHub Pages](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/)
 - Loads and loads of projects here on [GitHub](https://github.com)

+## License

+The following directories and their contents are Copyright Tasos Keliris.
+You may not reuse anything therein without my permission:

+    _posts/
+    images/

+	All other directories and files are MIT Licensed.